SOUTH NORMANTON, Alfreton, Derbyshire, 15th. February, 1937.

 John Johnson aged 30 years, of 31, Sherwood Street, Sutton-in-Ashfield was severely burned when he put up his arms to protect his face from the blast, it gave him what was known as crocodile arms.

-While in Hospital, Thornley told his story:
+While in the Hospital, Thornley told his story:

 The coal cutter was at work at the face just after 9 o’clock, three-quarters of an hour before the shift was due to finish.
 I then heard a sudden rumble over the coal face.
 It did not seem to be very distant, in fact, it was quite near.
 As soon as the weight had got settled there was a flash and I saw nothing but fire and smoke and swirling clouds of dust.
 We were flung in all directions and did not know which way to turn.
 We did not at first realise what had happened.
 I could not see any of my pals because of the thickness of the air.
 I put my arms up to try and gasp for breath, and my face felt just as it had been skinned.
 I struggled along towards the gate end but I had not got very far when there came another explosion, this time not so terrific but the air seemed to reverse and there were more clouds of swirling dust.
 After that, I remember nothing more until they put me in a tub to take me to the bottom of the shaft.

 The inquest into the disaster was held at Alfreton before Dr. R.A.
 McCrea Coroner for the Scarsdale District.
 W.E.
 Truswell, deputy in charge of the district in which the explosion occurred, said that he had made careful examinations for gas but had found none.
 He gave his account of the conditions underground and the Coroner asked him if he thought that heavy fall would account for what he thought was a second explosion.
 The witness said it could be but he thought it was an explosion.
-He stated that he had not found gas in the district for over twelve months and them only a small amount.
+He stated that he had not found gas in the district for over twelve months and then only a small amount.
 The men on the face had flame lamps and electric lamps and he had never seen men in the pit with cigarettes or matches.

 Mr. J. Cowan, Electrical Inspector of Mines, told the court that he was perfectly satisfied that the coal cutter could not have been the cause of the explosion but he could not speak regarding the portion of the trailing cable that was buried.